-A taxable person whose GST registration is cancelled or surrendered has to file a return in the form of GSTR-10.
-This return is called as final return.
+A taxable person whose GST registration is cancelled or surrendered has to file a return in the form GSTR-10.
+This return is called a final return.

 GSTR 10 is required to be filed only by the persons whose registration under GST has been cancelled or surrendered.
-The the regular persons registered under GST are not required to file this return.
+The regular persons registered under GST are not required to file this return.
 In other words, the following persons are not required to file GSTR-10:

 Below are the sections under which information needs to be furnished:

-10. Particulars of Closing Stock: Taxpayer needs to furnish details of closing stock held at the time of ceasing the business.
-Any amount of credit lying in such stock needs to be paid along with this return.
+8. Particulars of Closing Stock: The taxpayer needs to furnish details of closing stock held at the time business ceases.
+Any amount of input tax credit lying in such stock needs to be paid along with this return.